MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ```
 The sequence number for an account indicates the number of transactions that have been sent from that account.
 It is incremented every time a transaction sent from that account is executed and stored in the blockchain.
 To know more, refer to [sequence number](reference/glossary.md#sequence-number).

-## Add Libra Coins to Alice’s and Bob’s Accounts
+## Add MAPL Coins to Alice’s and Bob’s Accounts

 Minting and adding coins to accounts on testnet is done via Faucet.
 Faucet is a service that runs along with the testnet.
 This service only exists to facilitate minting coins for testnet and will not exist for [mainnet](reference/glossary.md#mainnet).
-It creates Libra with no real-world value.
-Assuming you have [created Alice’s and Bob’s account](#create-alice-s-and-bob-s-account), with index 0 and index 1 respectively, you can follow the steps below to add Libra to both accounts.
+It creates MAPL with no real-world value.
+Assuming you have [created Alice’s and Bob’s account](#create-alice-s-and-bob-s-account), with index 0 and index 1 respectively, you can follow the steps below to add MAPL to both accounts.

 ### Step 1: Add 110 LBR to Alice’s Account

-To mint Libra and add to Alice’s account, enter this command:
+To mint MAPL and add to Alice’s account, enter this command:

 `libra% account mint 0 110`

 * 0 is the index of Alice’s account.
-* 110  is the amount of Libra to be added to Alice’s account.
+* 110  is the amount of MAPL to be added to Alice’s account.

 A successful account mint command will also create Alice’s account on the blockchain.